 The provision of counselling will be kept as separate as possible from any pastoral care provision, with clear roles and boundaries around those providing each service.
-Faith assist any member of the Church to find suitable counselling help.
+Faith Life does not offer counselling services but will do, where appropriate, what it can to assist any member of the Church to find suitable counselling help.